51Degrees/specifications/pipeline-specification/conceptual-overview.md

 ## Flow element builder

-It is highly recommended that **flow elements** have some associated builder/factory that is used to create **flow element** instances.
+It is highly recommended that **Flow Elements** have some associated builder/factory that is used to create **Flow Element** instances.

 The exact specification of this component is less important than having a common mechanism for construction of elements.
 This provides consistency for users and